-However, the plan included an included 11-abreast economy seating at which even supporter Emirates baulked because the person in the dreaded middle seat would have to climb over two people to get to the aisle.
+However, the plan included an included 11-abreast economy seating at which even supporter Emirates balked because the person in the dreaded middle seat would have to climb over two people to get to the aisle.

 The A380plus also features longer maintenance checks intervals and systems improvements to cut maintenance costs and increase aircraft availability.

 Also under question is the second-hand market for the superjumbo as Singapore Airlines sends back four of the aircraft it leased up to a decade ago.
-One of the aircraft was recently photograph as a “white tail” devoid of livery.
+One of the aircraft was recently photographed as a “white tail” devoid of livery.

 While leasing company Dr. Peters continues to pursue options it has not ruled out breaking up the aircraft for parts.